 I’ll tell you, the one thing the South get’s right is its curb appeal.
 There isn’t a city in the South that doesn’t have at least one historic home with a beautiful window box displaying that season’s finest annuals and crawling ivy.
 As a part of our patio refresh, I wanted to put the old flower boxes to good use and fill them with a bevy of petunias, geraniums, and crawling vine.
-Windowsill boxes are an easy way to add color to a home’s facade, or in this case, patio.
+Windowsill boxes are an easy way to add color to a home’s facade, or in this case, patio and we sourced our flowers from Pike Nursery to complete this project.

 Step One: Getting Your Window Box